Berkan1/Cocktails/README.md

+This web app is available at https://berkan1.github.io/cocktails.
-The purpose of this project was to get the hang of using the React library and use this to create a single page application
+The purpose of this project was to get the hang of using the React library and use this to create a single page application.

 ## Libraries used